lisahuele/jest-another-RPG/README.md

 # jest-another-RPG

-A simple, text-based RPG created as an introduction to Node.js, test-driven development, and object-oriented programming.
+A simple, command-line RPG created as an introduction to Node.js, test-driven development, and object-oriented programming.

 ## Contents
 Installation